Centenary Bridge Upgrade Frequently Asked Questions

-The Department of Transport and Main Roads (TMR) collaborates with the relevant service authority to determine what services need to be relocated to enable upgrades to the road.
+TMR collaborates with the relevant service authority to determine the services that need to be relocated to facilitate the road upgrade.

-Relocation methods differ from service to service, but they are usually relocated if they cannot be protected or will become difficult to access or maintain in the future.
-Specifically, QUU, Telstra and Energex assets will be relocated for this project.
+Treatments differ from service to service, but they are usually relocated if they cannot be protected or will become difficult to access or maintain in the future.
+Specifically, Urban Utilities, Telstra and Energex assets will be relocated for this project.

 To find out more about the Centenary Bridge Upgrade Project, please contact the project team by phone, email or post.

 Web: Centenary Bridge